DrishyaMody/student2/_posts/2023-9-5-week3plan.md

 - Prepare for pair showcase
 - Complete JS input hack
-- Complete JS input with API hack
+- Complete JS output with objects
-- Make sure deployed website is completely up and running
+- Make sure deployed website is completely up and running with all necessary updates
+- practice presentation with partner for pair showcase